 When a character's vitality is reduced to zero, that character is immediately killed.
-Place killed companions in your dead pile.
-The dead pile is separate from and next to your discard.
+Place killed Free Peoples characters (companions and allies) in your dead pile.
+The dead pile is separate from and next to your discard pile.
 Place all killed minions in your discard pile.

-When you have a unique companion in your dead pile, you cannot play another copy of that card, or any other card with the same title.
-(You may play another copy of a nonunique card that is in your dead pile.)
+When you have a unique companion or ally in your dead pile, you cannot play another copy of that card, or any other card with the same title.
+(You may play another copy of a non-unique card that is in your dead pile.)